Developing in .Net–a new era has begun

 News

-The other day I just realized how much have changed in the way we develop code nowadays.
-Well it might just be me but it’s certainly some major changes that has taken place in the .NET development arena.
+The other day I just realized how much has changed in the way we develop code nowadays.
+Well, it might just be me, but there have certainly been some major changes in the .NET development arena.

-And now the other day (the day of the many updates as it might well be known) Microsoft release a big load of new updates.
-Here’s the one I find most interesting:
+And now the other day (the day of the many updates as it might well be known), Microsoft released a big load of new updates.
+Here’s what I find most interesting:

-• NuGet – really cool packing system.
-Hey – now you don’t have to create a lib folder and keep track of where you had the right version for what any more.
-All the open source you can manage – at the end of your “List-Package”-command
+• NuGet – a really cool packaging system.
+Now you don’t have to create a lib folder and keep track of where you had the right version for what anymore.
+All the open source you can manage – at the end of your “List-Package”-command.

 • SQL Compact Edition (or SQL CE) 4.0 – a small, fully working, easily deployable, free database from Microsoft.